Tow International Public Health Internship

 Only qualified applicants will be contacted for an interview.

-Notifications for interviews will be sent in March 2025.
+Notifications for interviews will be sent in early May 2026.

 Accepted students will receive an offer letter via email.

-The internship begins with a mandatory Public Health Bootcamp in May 2025.
+The internship begins with a mandatory Public Health Bootcamp June 1-5, 2026.

 Individual internship start dates will follow, based on the student’s availability and project requirements, typically during the summer.